 To grow delosperma, plant them in full sun with well-draining soil, especially sandy or rocky soil.
 Water them weekly during the summer, but they need to be kept fairly dry during the winter.
 In snowy climates, lay a frost blanket or crop cover over them to keep their leaves dry.

-No matter how your garden is set up or what your climate is like, one of these six orange flowers will pair nicely with your needs.
+No matter how your garden is set up or what your climate is like, one of these seven orange flowers will pair nicely with your needs.
 With just a bit of patience and a little attention to detail, you can make the orange garden of your dreams — or just add some orange as an accent color.
 Any gardener can grow these flowers, whether a beginner or an expert.
 Experiment with different color combinations, or stick to a tried and true favorite.
 As long as you’re enjoying your garden, that’s all that matters.